AlexanderHenkel/SharePoint-formatting/column-samples/text-and-icon/README.md

 - Choice

 ## How To
-To change the icon used in the formatting?

-1. Open the column's formatting panel.
+Change the icon:

+1. Browse available icons at [flicon.io](https://flicon.io)
 2. Replace **CityNext2** with the desired icon name.
-3. Browse available icons at [flicon.io](https://flicon.io)